wikimedia/mediawiki/docs/Hooks.md

 A hook runner is a class which implements hook interfaces, proxying the calls to `HookContainer::run()`.

-MediaWiki has two hook runner classes: HookRunner and ApiHookRunner.
+MediaWiki has three hook runner classes: HookRunner, ApiHookRunner and ResourceLoader\HookRunner.
 ApiHookRunner has proxy methods for all hooks which are called by the Action API.
 HookRunner has proxy methods for all hooks which are called by other parts of Core.
+ResourceLoader\HookRunner contains hooks specific to ResourceLoader.
-Some hooks are implemented in both classes.
+Some hooks are implemented in two hook runner classes.

 Extensions which call hooks should create their own hook runner class, by analogy with the ones in Core.
 Hook runner classes are effectively internal